-Barcodes can be found everywhere – whether on the food packaging in the supermarket, on the shipping package in logistics or on component parts in industrial production.
+Barcodes can be found everywhere: on food packaging in the supermarket, on shipping packages in logistics and on component parts in industrial factories.
 No wonder, because they are an essential tool for Automatic Identification and Data Capture (AIDC).
 Scanning barcode labels with a device is just so much faster than entering information into a system by hand.
 In addition, it results in fewer errors because machines are simply more reliable in this task.

 However, not all barcodes are the same.
 Among them is one that plays a key role in many industrial applications such as Direct Part Marking (DPM): the Data Matrix code.
 In this article, you will learn more about its particular benefits.